Rickaym/pyforge/.info/examples/java-jython-integration/README.md

-# `java-jython-integration` IS NOT GRANTED AS A WORKING EXAMPLE —
+# `java-jython-integration` with a working example—

 # Integration